 21. Visit an aircraft crash site

-The Brecon Beacons has been the location for military training exercises for decades.
+Bannau Brycheiniog has been the location for military training exercises for decades.
 The beautiful rolling landscapes and ever-changing weather offers challenging terrain for military exercises.
 Unfortunately this has proved too challenging on many occasions and so the Brecon Beacons is home to 40 aircraft crash sites.

 There are large wreckages at some of these sites and it’s possible to visit them through embarking on short walks.
 Crash sites of note include the Wellington Bomber at Waun Rydd which can be accessed from the Upper Blaen-y-Glyn car park in the Central Beacons.